jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     - Error in Kong Log, for instance: `a client request body is buffered to a temporary file /usr/local/kong/client_body_temp/0000000001`
     - Message returned to the Client: `Unable to get the body request.
 See logs for more details`

-4) For simultaneous access to SOAP v1.1 and v1.2 to the same route:
+4) For simultaneous access to SOAP 1.1 and 1.2 to the same route:
-    - `WSDL/XSD VALIDATION`: define `config.xsdApiSchema` and `config.xsdApiSchemaInclude` for SOAP 1.1 XSD schema and `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude` for SOAP 1.2 XSD schema.
-The plugin automatically detects the SOAP version and uses the right XSD schema for validation
+    - `WSDL/XSD VALIDATION`: define `config.xsdSoapSchema` and `config.xsdSoapSchemaInclude` for SOAP 1.1 XSD schema and `config.xsdSoap12Schema` and `config.xsdSoap12SchemaInclude` for SOAP 1.2 XSD schema.
+The plugin automatically detects the SOAP version and uses the right XSD schema for validation. **Do not swap the SOAP 1.1 and 1.2 XSD definitions** (for instance: do not set the SOAP 1.2 definition in `xsdSoapSchema` and `xsdSoapSchemaInclude`)
     - `ROUTING BY XPATH`: define the targets twice in `config.RouteXPathTargets` one for SOAP 1.1 and another for SOAP 1.2
     - `XSLT TRANSFORMATION`: the same XSLT can be used for both SOAP versions. see [Known Limitations](#known-limitations)